 Registered teams for the Baja SAE® North American event that find that they will not be able to attend the competition are required to officially withdraw CDS Staff (collegiatecompetitions@sae.org) no later than (4) weeks before the event.
+Registration fees are NOT refundable or transferable.
 For events outside North America, please visit the respective competition website for contact information.